bob-606/5.easa.fi/README.md

 ## 50. How do induced drag and parasite drag change with increasing airspeed during a horizontal and stable cruise flight?
-How do induced drag and parasite drag change with increasing airspeed during a horizontal and stable cruise flight?
 - Parasite drag decreases and induced drag increases
 - Parasite drag decreases and induced drag decreases
 - Induced drag increases and parasite drag increases